top of page

 Climate & The Environment

-Climate change poses a range of public health challenges for Kitsap County and its residents.
-KPHD is working to build a more climate-resilient Kitsap County by developing climate change-informed emergency response plans, supporting climate-friendly planning initiatives, and advancing community-led strategies for climate change mitigation and adaptation.
+Climate change poses a range of public health challenges for the Kitsap County community.
+Kitsap Public Health is working to build a more climate-resilient Kitsap County by developing climate change-informed emergency response plans, supporting climate-friendly planning initiatives, and advancing community-led strategies.

 Data Dashboards